jasonzelaya/Blog-Web-App/README.md

 #### --Status: On-Hold

 ## Project Intro/Objective
 The purpose of this project is to create a blog website.
 Each post will have a preview on the blog page as well as a "Read More" link that will take the user to a web page dedicated to that post.
-The pages are dynamically rendered, connected to a MongoDB Atlas server, and use EJS templating to make the number of web pages limitless.
+The pages are dynamically rendered, connected to a MongoDB Atlas database, and use EJS templating to make the number of web pages limitless.

 ### Technologies
 * Node.js